dfrg/swash/README.md

 - Text layout.
-This is highly application specific and the requirements for both features and performance differ greatly among web browsers, word processors, text editors, game engines, etc. There is a sibling crate in development that does provide general purpose text layout based on this library and will be released shortly.
+This is highly application specific and the requirements for both features and performance differ greatly among web browsers, word processors, text editors, game engines, etc. There is a sibling crate in development that does provide general purpose text layout based on this library.

 - Composition.
 Like layout, this is also application specific in addition to being hardware dependent.
 Glyph caching, geometry batching and rendering all belong here and should integrate well with the application and the hardware environment.
-    There is also a sibling crate that attempts to provide these services that will be released in the future.

 ### General features